o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/scripting.md

 {{< preview-new >}}

 Once set up, clients can generate and submit metrics events using C++, Lua, or Script Canvas.
 The following examples demonstrate use of Lua and Script Canvas to script behavior.
-Refer to the **(Using C++ with AWS Metrics)** document for examples using the C++ API.
+Refer to [Using C++ API with the AWS Metrics Gem](./cpp-api.md) for examples of using the C++ API with the Gem.

-TODO: Add link.

 ## Script Canvas

-### Nodes and variables used with AWS Metrics

-Following is a description of each of the Script Canvas nodes and variables added by the AWS Metrics Gem.

-#### Variables

-TODO?

-#### Nodes

-TODO?

 ### Example: Submitting a metrics event

 The following sample graph demonstrates how to submit a metrics event and listen to the success or failure notification with the AWS Metrics nodes.

 ![Script Canvas graph example of submitting a metrics event](/images/user-guide/gems/reference/aws/aws-metrics/scripting-submitting-metrics-event.png)

+{{< todo >}}
+Break this image into smaller pieces and describe each one.
+{{< /todo >}}

 ## Lua